 If you notice your petrol car feels down on performance, has a rough idle or misfires, check your spark plugs.
 These are pretty simple to remove and swapping them for new ones will make the world of difference.

 Give your car a good wash down or take it to a car wash.
 Keeping a car clean helps reduce rust and protects the paint, and regular cleaning could mean your car holds more value when you decide to sell it.

 Car waxing isn't just for unorthodox teachers who want sceptical students to learn the power of mental and physical fortitude.
 Applying car wax restores the shine and lustre of paintwork, protects the paint from oxidation and prevents dirt from sticking.

-Are your headlight lenses looking dull, faded or matte?
+Are your headlight lenses looking dull, faded or hazy?
 Use a headlight restore kit to make the lens clear again and concentrate the light output.
 Also, consider replacing the bulbs with brighter ones.